TankerHQ/spec/concepts.md

 A *user group* has one [Group Encryption Key Pair] (GEK) and one [Group Signature Key Pair] (GSK).
 *User group* keys are stored in the *device*'s [Local Encrypted Storage].
-The private [Group Signature Key Pair] is encrypted with the private [Group Eencryption Key Pair], which is encrypted with each *group member*'s [User Encryption Key Pair].
+The private [Group Signature Key Pair] is encrypted with the private [Group Encryption Key Pair], which is encrypted with each *group member*'s [User Encryption Key Pair].
 They are pushed to the *Trustchain* in the `user_group_creation` *block* and updated whenever a *group member* is removed from a *user group*.

 ### Resource keys